apache/jackrabbit-oak/oak-doc/src/site/markdown/index.md

 Jackrabbit Oak is an effort to implement a scalable and performant hierarchical content repository for use as the foundation of modern world-class web sites and other demanding content applications.
 The Oak effort is a part of the [Apache Jackrabbit project](http://jackrabbit.apache.org/).
 Apache Jackrabbit is a project of the [Apache Software Foundation](http://www.apache.org/).
-Oak is currently alpha-level software.
-Use at your own risk with no stability or compatibility guarantees.

 Why Oak
 -------